Skip to content

 localPatterns

-You can optionally configure localPatterns in your next.config.js file in order to allow specific paths to be optimized and block all others paths.
+Use localPatterns in your next.config.js file to allow images from specific local paths to be optimized and block all others.

 next.config.js